HewlettPackard/OpenShift-on-SimpliVity/README.md

 1. runs the Openshift Installer to generate the ignition data required by the OpenShift virtual machines
 2. provisions the virtual machines listed in the Ansible inventory and powers up the non-OCP virtual machines
 3. configures the services running on the non-OCP virtual machines including DNS and DHCP services.
+4. Configure anti affinity DRS rules for the virtual machines (master VMs should run on separate hosts as well as the infrastructure (DNS and DHCP services) and load balancer VMs (for now only one LB supported)
-4. powers up the OCP virtual machines
+5. powers up the OCP virtual machines
-5. wait for the Openshift API to come up on the master nodes
+6. wait for the Openshift API to come up on the master nodes